deco-cx/prefetch/README.md

 Start your fresh server, access your page.
 All anchor tags containing a relative `href` attribute should be prefetched.
 To make sure it's working, open the Chrome DevTools `Network` tab and make sure the pages are being prefeetched.

-## Options
+## Conditional Prefetching
 Prefetching all links can be costly for pages with a large amount of links.
-To prefetch only certain links, remove the `prefetch: 'all'` option like:
+To prefetch only certain links, remove the `prefetch: 'all'` option in your fresh config:
 ```ts
 import prefetchPlugin from 'https://deno.land/x/prefetch'